SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

     While `rn_13` and `rn_13_alt` will generate equivalent simulations, for jump simulations, the first model will have [reduced performance](@ref ref) (which generally are more performant when rates are constant).

 !!! danger
     Catalyst automatically infers whether quantities appearing in the DSL are species or parameters (as described [here](@ref dsl_advanced_options_declaring_species_and_parameters)).
 Generally, anything that does not appear as a reactant is inferred to be a parameter.
 This means that if you want to model a reaction activated by a species (e.g. `kp*A, 0 --> P`), but that species does not occur as a reactant, it will be interpreted as a parameter.
 This can be handled by [manually declaring the system species](@ref dsl_advanced_options_declaring_species_and_parameters).
-A full example of how to do this for this example can be found [here](@ref ref).

 Above we used a simple example where the rate was the product of a species and a parameter.
 However, any valid Julia expression of parameters, species, and values can be used.
 E.g the following is a valid model:
 ```@example dsl_basics